oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-Oracle Process Cloud Service is divided as three seperate functionalities, and depending on you role, you would be able to access these functionalities.
+Oracle Process Cloud Service is divided as three separate functionalities, and depending on you role, you would be able to access these functionalities.
 The functionalities is divided in Administrator Tasks, End-User Tasks and Developer Tasks.
 Since Julie only has access defined as a End-User, so will only see the task relevant to her, **Work on Tasks** and **Track Instances**.

 - From Cloud UI dashboard click on the **Service Instance URL** link. ***Or,*** using the captured URL open your browser to the **Copied URL**